Nijam: Box office

 In an interview, Teja said "We made Nijam in a budget of ₹6.5 crore; We sold audio rights for ₹2 crore and movie initially were sold for a total of ₹26 crore.
 In total, we made a profit of ₹5-6 crore and Nijam was not a flop".
 In an interview with The Hindu, Teja told "I worked with Mahesh after he had a flop called Bobby, but Nijam released after Okkadu and people drew comparisons.
 I don’t argue when people say Nijam was a flop.
 The film was made with a budget of ₹6.5 crore and sold for ₹21 crore.
 I repaid money to whoever lost money and still made a huge profit".

 Dubbed versions and remakes

-The film was also dubbed into Tamil as the same title, and then again in 2012 as Seerum Singam.
+The film was also dubbed into Tamil as the same title, and then again in 2012 as Nisam.
 The film was dubbed as Meri Adalat in Hindi, in Bengali as Aamar Protishodh and in Bhojpuri as Hamaar Faisla.
-It was remade as Arjun (2005) in Odia starring Anubhab Mohanty and Gargi Mohanty (with Rameswari reprised her role from Nijam) and Bangladesh as Top Leader (2005) starring Shakib Khan.
+It was remade as Arjun (2005) in Odia starring Anubhab Mohanty and Gargi Mohanty with Rameswari reprised her role from the original Telugu film. and Bangladesh as Top Leader (2005) starring Shakib Khan.